Indian diaspora: Relations with other diasporas

-Political lobbying groups of Indian diaspora influence the foreign policies of other nations in India's favor.
-Indian diaspora's lobby groups especially collaborate well with the influential Jewish diaspora in the Western world for creating favorable outcome for India and Israel.
+Political lobbying groups of Indian diaspora influence the foreign policies of other nations in India's favour.
+Indian diaspora's lobby groups especially collaborate well with the influential Jewish diaspora in the Western world for creating favourable outcome for India and Israel.
 Indian diaspora has good relations with most other diasporas, including its offshoot Bangladeshi and Pakistani diasporas, as well all other SAARC neighbors such as Afghan, Bhutanese, Burmese, Nepali.
 Sri Lankan, and Tibetan diasporas.